linebender/bevy_vello/README.md

 ## Community

-Discussion of bevy_vello development happens in the [Linebender Zulip](https://discord.gg/zrjnQzdjCB), specifically the [#gpu stream](https://xi.zulipchat.com/#narrow/stream/197075-gpu).
-All public content can be read without logging in.
+All VGX projects and development happens in the [VGX Discord](https://discord.gg/zrjnQzdjCB).
+The discord is open to the public.

 Contributions are welcome by pull request.
 The [Rust code of conduct](https://www.rust-lang.org/policies/code-of-conduct) applies.